EnronChain/Enron/docs/intro/clients.md

 # Clients

-Learn about the client supported by your Enron node. {synopsis}
+Learn about the client supported by your Echelon node. {synopsis}

 ## Client Servers

-The Enron client supports both Cosmos [gRPC endpoints](https://api.enron.org/) and Ethereum's [JSON-RPC](https://eth.wiki/json-rpc/API).
+The Echelon client supports both Cosmos [gRPC endpoints](https://api.echelon.org/) and Ethereum's [JSON-RPC](https://eth.wiki/json-rpc/API).

 ### Cosmos gRPC and Tendermint RPC

-Enron exposes gRPC endpoints (and REST) for all the integrated Cosmos-SDK modules.
+Echelon exposes gRPC endpoints (and REST) for all the integrated Cosmos-SDK modules.
 This makes it easier for wallets and block explorers to interact with the proof-of-stake logic and native Cosmos transactions and queries

 ::: tip
-See the list of supported gRPC Gatewat API [endpoints](https://api.enron.org/).
+See the list of supported gRPC Gatewat API [endpoints](https://api.echelon.org/).
 :::

 ### Ethereum JSON-RPC server

-Enron also supports most of the standard web3 [JSON-RPC APIs](./../api/json-rpc/running_server) to connect with existing web3 tooling.
+Echelon also supports most of the standard web3 [JSON-RPC APIs](./../api/json-rpc/running_server) to connect with existing web3 tooling.

 ::: tip
 See the list of supported JSON-RPC API [endpoints](./../api/json-rpc/endpoints) and [namespaces](./../api/json-rpc/namespaces).